FBI seeks help to identify suspects in mass shooting that left 6 dead in the Mississippi Delta

-Witness Camish Hopkins described seeing people wounded and bleeding from various parts of their bodies and four people lying dead on the ground.
-“It was the most horrific scene I’d ever seen,” Hopkins told The Associated Press.
+Witness Camish Hopkins described seeing people wounded and bleeding and four people lying dead on the ground.
+"It was the most horrific scene I'd ever seen," Hopkins told The Associated Press.

+The shooting in Leland was the 14th mass killing in 2025, according to The Associated Press/USA TODAY/Northeastern University Mass Killing Database.
+The database tracks all homicides in the U.S. since 2006 in which four or more people were killed intentionally within a 24-hour period, not including any offender.

 On the east side of the state, in the small town of Heidelberg, the bodies of two people, including a pregnant woman, were found on a high school campus Friday night.
 That shooting happened the same evening Heidelberg High School played its homecoming football game, according to police and Mississippi Gov. Tate Reeves.
 Police have not said exactly when the gunfire occurred or how close it was to the stadium.